caagendaz/BME110-final/README.md

    - "Translate this DNA to protein: ATGAAATTTCCC"
    - "What's the reverse complement of GCTA?"
    - "Find all open reading frames in ATGAAATTTCCCGGGAAATTT"
+   - "Find gene info for ALKBH1"
+   - "Translate ALKBH1 gene"
+   - "Convert this DNA to RNA: ATGCCC"
+   - "Find ALKBH1 gene then BLAST it"
 3. Click **"🚀 Analyze"**
 4. Results appear below, you can download them

+### Multi-Step Queries
+Chain multiple operations together using "then" or "and then":
+- "Find gene ALKBH1, then calculate its GC content"
+- "Get transcript sequence for TP53 and then BLAST it"
+- "Translate BRCA1 then find restriction sites"

 ### Method 2: Manual Tool Selection
 1. Go to the **"🔧 Manual Tool Selection"** tab